MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 <img src="./img/next_token_probabilities.png" style="width: auto; height: 300px;" />

-This is an ideal state, the LLM correctly assigned a highest probability for the actually next token `3962`:
+This is an ideal state, the LLM correctly assigned the highest probability for the next token `3962` that also occurs next in the dataset:

 <img src="./img/cl100k_base_mini_example.png" style="width: auto; height: 250px;" />